Hartley, Marsden, b. 1877 d. 1943

 Active in New York, N.Y.; Ellsworth, Me.

-Collection Summary: Letters to Richard Tweedy, Matilda Rice, and Roy Newman.
+Collection Summary: Letters from Hartley to Matilda Rice and Roy Newman.

 REEL 130: Letters to Matilda Rice (later Mrs. Richard Elliott), written from Berlin, Venice, Paris and Aix-en-Provence.
 Hartley comments on his daily activities, his life as a painter, his plans to return to America, his friends, painter John Blomshield and bookdealer Daniel J. Meig.
 (Several of the letters were dated according to the postmarks on accompanying envelopes.
 It is not clear whether these were the original envelopes.)